Giovanni Battista Locatelli (sculptor): Dispute with Lord Orford

 Locatelli entered into the commission, which took him two years to complete, without establishing a price.
-When he presented a bill for £2400, Orford refused to pay it and the case was referred to a committee of artists from the Royal Academy.
+When he presented a bill for £2400, Orford refused to pay it, and the case was referred to a committee of artists from the Royal Academy.
 This consisted of sculptors John Bacon, Thomas Banks, Agostino Carlini, Nollekens, William Tyler and Joseph Wilton.
 William Locke, whom Locatelli had worked for previously, was chosen as arbiter.

-On Orford's side the sum was considered exorbitant and Locatelli was subsequently attacked as having cast the piece from plaster rather than carving it from marble.
+On Orford's side, the sum was considered exorbitant, and Locatelli was subsequently attacked as having cast the piece from plaster rather than carving it from marble.
 Locatelli countered this in the press by stating that he had in fact used scagliola, an experimental material of gypsum and glue usually confined to architectural features.
 Locatelli's use of this material harmed his case as the committee viewed it as inferior to carved marble.
 Considering the workshop practices of the time, Locatelli considered this hypocritical and continued to demand the full price.
-His dispute spilled over into personal attacks on the appointed judges, calling Bacon an "emperor of the arts" and a "monopoly trader".
+His dispute spilt over into personal attacks on the appointed judges, calling Bacon an "emperor of the arts" and a "monopoly trader".
 In the end, Locatelli was paid £1400 for the work.
-The final piece was lost in a fire at Houghton Hall in December 1789 which, due to the notoriety of the case, was reported by several newspapers of the day.
+The final piece was lost in a fire at Houghton Hall in December 1789, which, due to the notoriety of the case, was reported by several newspapers of the day.

-William Godwin went with James Barry to see the sculpture on 1 July 1788 at the height of the public furor.
-John Thomas Smith, in his biography of Nollekens goes some way to defend Orford.
+William Godwin went with James Barry to see the sculpture on 1 July 1788 at the height of the public furore.
+John Thomas Smith, in his biography of Nollekens, goes some way to defend Orford.
 He claims that Orford had been very kind to Locatelli and that Nollekens and the other judges had reviewed the work very poorly.
 Smith claims that it was the poor quality of the work that Orford objected to.
-The principal source for Smith's account however, was Locatelli's student Rossi.
+The principal source for Smith's account, however, was Locatelli's student Rossi.
 Rossi may be coloured by his relationship with Locatelli, giving Smith the impression that Rossi's own skill as a sculptor was nothing to do with his former master's tutelage.

 Return to Italy

 The exact date of Locatelli's return to Italy is unknown.
-He may have travelled by way of Paris, working on some restorations at the Louvre in the 1799.
+He may have travelled by way of Paris, working on some restorations at the Louvre in 1799.
 He is known to have worked on the Foro Buonaparte in Milan and supposedly gained a pension for life from Napoleon.
 He died on 18 May 1805.